LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing.rst

 .. image:: divgeo_4.png
    :align: center

-It is very important to notice that all surface normals are pointing away from the plasma.
+It is very important that all surface normals are pointing away from the plasma.
+This convention is required by later steps in the grid triangulation and input build-up process.
 To reverse them can set the middle mouse button to `"Reverse normals”`.
 Then click :kbd:`Shift + Reverse normals` (middle button) somewhere on the vessel wall and all of the normals should flip.